Faint0002/BigBaseC/README.md

  I'm still working out some kinks so please keep that in mind.

 # License:
-- This project is licensed under the GNU General Public License Version 3
+- This project is licensed under the MIT License
-- Please visit https://www.gnu.org/licenses/gpl-3.0.en.html for all terms and conditions related to this project.
+- Please visit https://opensource.org/licenses/MIT for all terms and conditions related to this project.

 # Issues
 - This is detected you shoud not use it in GTA Online.